Belgharia

-Belgharia is a neighbourhood in Kamarhati Municipality of North 24 Parganas district in the Indian state of West Bengal.
+Belgharia is a neighbourhood in Kamarhati of North 24 Parganas district in the Indian state of West Bengal.
 It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 Geography

 Location

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked on the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km^{2}.
 The subdivision has 16 municipalities and 24 census towns.

 For most of the cities/ towns information regarding density of population is available in the Infobox.
 Population data is not available for neighbourhoods.
 It is available for the entire Municipal area and thereafter ward-wise.

 Police station

 Belgharia police station under Barrackpore Police Commissionerate has jurisdiction over Kamarhati Municipal area.

 Economy

 Belgharia has now become a business hub, well connected with Kolkata through trains, buses and other means of transport.
 The nearest Industrial area is Kamarhati (3 km), with the following companies: Agarpara Jute Mill, Allied Ceramic, ESDEE Allumina, Emami, Kamarhati Jute Mill, Texmaco Rail & Engineering, TIL, WIMCO.